The secret to this decadently sweet Ninja CREAMi banana ice cream recipe? Over-ripe bananas!

 Tips for Making Ninja CREAMi Banana Ice Cream

-Can you use frozen fruit in the Ninja CREAMi?
+Can you use frozen fruit in this banana ice cream recipe for ice cream makers?

 Can I make it keto or low-fat?